LLM in IP & Technology Law Curriculum

 The program requires two consecutive full-time semesters of study at the USF School of Law (August through May).
 The program may also be completed through part-time study with permission of the director.

 Students pursuing the LLM degree are required to complete the Advanced Seminar in Intellectual Property, which includes extensive research and writing components.
-Students must also complete a minimum of six units of IP core courses (or show that they have satisfactorily completed equivalent courses at another law school).
-Students may allocate no more than three credits of non-IP course work toward the degree.
-Students must fulfill the remainder of the required 25-units by taking approved elective courses listed in the IP curriculum.
+Students must also complete a minimum of six units of IP core courses (or show that they have satisfactorily completed equivalent courses at another U.S. law school).
+In total, IP LLM students must take a minimum of 12 units of IP courses - although most take many more than this, as part of the 25 units that are required for the LLM degree here at USF.

 LLM in Intellectual Property and Technology Law – Representative Courses